-The Corporation had negative operating cash flow for Q1 2013.
+The Corporation had negative operating cash flow for Q2 2013 and year to date.
 To the extent that the Corporation has negative cash flow in future periods, the Corporation may need to deploy a portion of its cash reserves to fund such negative cash flow.